SeldonIO/seldon-core/examples/models/gpu_tensorflow_deep_mnist/README.md

 3. Push the Image to your proejcts Container Registry

 4. Deploy the model on GKE using Seldon Core

+## Local Testing Environment

+For the development of this example a GCE Virtual Machine was used to allow access to a GPU.
+The configuration for this VM is as follows:

+* VM Image: TensorFlow from NVIDIA
+* 8 vCPUs
+* 32 GB memory
+* 1x NVIDIA Tesla V100 GPU

 ## 1) Installing all dependencies to run Tensorflow-GPU